 When consumers are shopping for homeowners insurance, one of the first things they want to know is how much it’s going to cost.
-That’s why it’s important to look for a homeowners insurance company that has a seamless quote process that quickly provides an estimated rate.
+That’s why it’s important for a customer to look for a homeowners insurance company that has a seamless quote process that quickly provides an estimated rate.
 Many of the best homeowners insurance companies offer an online quote process that requires only a few details, such as the age and location of the home.
-Of course, these quotes are just estimates, and the price could change based on the specific information provided on the home and the coverage requested.
+Of course, these quotes are just estimates, and the price could change based on the specific information the customer provides on the home and the coverage they request.
 Talking with an agent may provide customers with a more accurate quote.

-When it comes to filing a claim, homeowners want to quickly file and resolve a claim so they can get the necessary funds to start repairing or replacing their home and personal belongings.
+When it comes to filing a claim, homeowners want to quickly file and resolve a claim so they can get the necessary funds to start repairing or rebuilding/replacing their home and personal belongings.
 Therefore, customers will want to look for insurance companies that offer quick and easy ways to file a claim, such as online or using a mobile app.
-It’s also important to find companies that offer status updates on claims through these same channels so customers can see where they stand.
+It’s also important for a homeowner to find companies that offer status updates on claims through these same channels so they can see where they stand.

 For more insight on how an insurance company handles claims, homeowners will want to speak to current or past customers regarding their experiences and read customer reviews on such reliable sites as the Better Business Bureau.

 An insurance deductible is the amount a policyholder pays out of pocket when filing a claim.
+For example, if a homeowner has a policy with a $1,000 deductible and makes a $5,000 claim, the insurance company will pay the homeowner $4,000 and the homeowner will be responsible for the remaining $1,000.
 Deductibles vary based on several factors, such as the amount of coverage purchased, the type of coverage, and the policy’s premium.
 Generally speaking, the higher the insurance premium, the lower the deductible will be.
 Choosing between a higher premium and a higher deductible should come down to how much the homeowner can afford to pay up front for the policy versus how much they can afford to pay out of pocket if filing a claim.

 Homeowners insurance coverage needs to be sufficient to repair or replace the dwelling and the homeowner’s personal contents.
-However, there are certain events a typical homeowners insurance policy will not cover, so additional policies may be necessary.
+However, there are certain events a typical homeowners insurance policy will not cover, so the homeowner may need to take out additional policies.
 For instance, flood insurance coverage is typically not included with a standard homeowners insurance policy.
 Therefore, if the home is located within a floodplain or has a sufficient level of flood risk, the homeowner will want to look for a separate flood policy.
 Not all insurance companies offer flood insurance, so customers will want to ask their agent whether flood coverage is available—especially if having all insurance policies with the same company is important to them.

 Other events not typically covered under standard homeowners insurance include earthquake damage and water damage due to sewer and drain backups.
 Coverage for such events will warrant additional policies.